What is endometriosis?

 How is endometriosis diagnosed?

-First, your doctor will review your medical history.
+First, your healthcare provider will review your medical history.
 You will also have a physical exam and a pelvic exam.

 Other tests may include: